The Dredge and support vessel monitors VHF channel 68 during operation

 Local knowledge of the inlets is strongly recommended for safe passage

 The Boca Raton Inlet continually shoals and creates hazardous navigation conditions for boaters

 Monitor weather and sea state when operating in this area

-The City of Boca Raton conducts continuous interior inlet maintenance dredging to transfer sand past the inlet and to maintain the inlet for navigation purposes.
+The City conducts continuous interior inlet maintenance dredging to transfer sand past the inlet and to maintain the inlet for navigation purposes.
 The dredging is conducted by a City-owned dredge and crew.
 The material dredged from the inlet is placed above the mean high water line of the beaches 500 feet south of the southern jetty of the inlet.

 While dredging operation is ongoing the dredge will display day marks as required by the U.S. Coast Guard for a “R.A.M.”
 Vessel (Vessel Restricted in Ability to Maneuver).

 The dredge and the discharge pipe including the support vessel (Tug) may temporarily impede and block the flow of traffic in the Inlet Channel.

 The normal dredge operation occurs during the week.

 The dredge, when not pumping, is anchored in the inlet just south of the Inlet Bridge.